 All shares of Caesars held by funds affiliated with and controlled by the Sponsors and their co-investors were made subject to a proxy in favor of Hamlet Holdings effective as of November 22, 2010.
 The proxy, which is irrevocable, granted Hamlet Holdings sole voting and dispositive control over all such shares.
 The members of Hamlet Holdings are comprised of an equal number of individuals affiliated with each of the Sponsors.
-In connection with our IPO, Hamlet Holdings agreed to cause its irrevocable proxy to be terminated with respect to 24,150,456 of the Released Shares held by certain co-investors.
-As of the Record Date, approximately 60.6% of Caesars' outstanding common stock is subject to the proxy in favor of Hamlet Holdings.
+As of the Record Date, 60.1% of Caesars' outstanding common stock is subject to the proxy in favor of Hamlet Holdings.